 Product revenue, net.
-Product revenue, net increased to \$1.5 million for the three month period ended March 31, 2022.
-There was no significant product revenue in the comparative period.
+Product revenue, net increased by \$3.3 million to \$4.3 million for the three months ended September 30, 2022 from \$1.0 million for the three months ended September 30, 2021, an increase of 317%.
 The FDA approved our lead product candidate, IMCIVREE in November 2020 and we recorded our first sales of IMCIVREE in March 2021.
-We expect our sales of IMCIVREE will be limited by the ultra-rare nature of the disease and limited number of diagnosed patients in the United States and abroad for our approved indications.
-To date, substantially all of our product revenue has been generated in the United States.
-During March 2022, we completed our first sales of IMCIVEE in France through an early access program.
+We expect our sales of IMCIVREE to continue to increase following the FDA approval for the treatment of patients with BBS in the United States during June 2022 and by the EC in September 2022.
+Through September 30, 2022, a substantial amount of our product revenue, or 81%, has been generated in the United States.
+During March 2022, we completed our first sales of IMCIVREE in France through an early access program.
+During June 2022, we completed our first sales of IMCIVREE in Germany.

 Cost of sales.
-Cost of sales increased to \$0.2 million for the three month period ended March 31, 2022.
-There were no significant cost of sales in the comparative prior period.
+Cost of sales increased by \$0.3 million to \$0.5 million for the three months ended September 30, 2022 from \$0.2 million for the three month period ended September 30, 2021.
 All of our inventory of IMCIVREE produced prior to FDA approval is available for commercial or clinical use.
 Most of the manufacturing costs have been recorded as research and development expenses in prior periods.
-Accordingly, the costs for IMCIVREE included in our cost of sales for the three months ended March 31, 2022 were insignificant and primarily reflect the amortization of our capitalized sales based milestone payment made to Ipsen Pharma S.A.S., or Ipsen upon our first commercial sale as well as a royalty due to Ipsen on our net product sales.
-We expect cost of sales to increase as we sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.
+Accordingly, the costs for IMCIVREE included in our cost of sales for the three months ended September 30, 2022 and 2021 were insignificant and primarily reflect the amortization of our capitalized sales based milestone payment made to Ipsen Pharma S.A.S., or Ipsen, upon our first commercial sale in the United States and European Union, as well as a royalty due to Ipsen on our net product sales.
+We expect cost of sales to increase over time as we sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.

 Research and development expense.
-Research and development expense increased by \$12.6 million to \$32.5 million in 2022 from \$19.9 million in 2021, an increase of 63%.
-The increase was primarily due to the following:
+Research and development expense decreased by \$6.4 million to \$21.1 million in 2022 from \$27.5 million in 2021, a decrease of 23%.
+The decrease was primarily due to the following: